QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 ... reply <target_IP> is-at <MAC_address> ...
 ```

 > ARP packets are bound to their subnet, so they won't leave it.
-If a machine isn't found in a subnet, then the requested will send a packet to the gateway, which will most likely either return the IP address, or repeat the same process.
+If a machine isn't found in a subnet, then the request will be sent to the gateway, which will most likely either return the IP address (if cached) or repeat the same process.
 </div><div>

 **Protocol**